numidium/dfu-mods/FlatReplacer/readme.txt

 BuildingType - Integer - The code of the town building which houses the static NPC.
 Use -1 for any building type.
 See https://en.uesp.net/wiki/Daggerfall_Mod:Building_types for building type IDs.
 NOTE: You must supply these numbers in DECIMAL format.
-If you are not familiar with hexidecimal-decimal conversion then use the "programmer" mode on Windows calculator and enter the hex values to see their decimal equivalents.
+If you are not familiar with hexidecimal->decimal conversion then use the "programmer" mode on Windows calculator and enter the hex values to see their decimal equivalents.

+SocialGroup - Integer - The index of the social group the NPC belongs to.
+If the target NPC does not belong to the given social group then its flat will not be replaced.
+The social group IDs are as follows:
+0 = Commoners
+1 = Merchants
+2 = Scholars
+3 = Nobility
+4 = Underworld

 QualityMin/QualityMax - Integer - The minimum/maximum quality values of the interior for the replacement to take place.
 Use these to have your new
 NPC flat only appear in interiors that are a certain degree of upscale or impoverished.
 The values range from 1 to 20 with 1 being lowest quality and 20 being highest.
 To ignore this set QualityMin to 1 and QualityMax to 20.

+NameBank - Integer - The index of the name bank to substitute for the replaced NPC.
+If omitted (or an invalid index is chosen) then the current region's name bank will be used.
+The name bank IDs are as follows:
+Breton = 0
+Redguard = 1
+Nord = 2
+DarkElf = 3
+HighElf = 4
+WoodElf = 5
+Khajiit = 6
+Argonian/Imperial = 7 (Argonians have Imperial names in Daggerfall.)
+Monster1 = 8 (Monster names are used in quests where a non-humanoid creature needs to be slain, typically.)
+Monster2 = 9
+Monster3 = 10

 TextureArchive - Integer - The index of the archive file of the original flat graphic which will be replaced.